 Individuals who are issued accounts are responsible for all of its activity and must not allow anyone else to access it.
 Files under this account are not personal property; as such, the SCF reserves the right to review, modify, or delete any file or terminate any activity that may interfere with the operations or security of the facility.
 All files including email may be automatically deleted when the the account is closed.

 The use of SCF computing resources requires compliance with the Berkeley Campus Computer Use Policy and the University of California Electronic Communications Policy (ECP).
 The UCOP brochure may be helpful as well.

 These accounts are a privilege and as such can be revoked if misused.
 All questions should be addressed to the Systems Manager of the Statistical Computing Facility in room 499 Evans Hall, 643-7407.

-Class accounts may be issued to individual students by the instructor or GSI if the course requires computer access.
-These accounts are issued in bulk to the instructor or GSI and cannot be created at the request of individual students.
+If a course requires computer access, class accounts are typically issued to individual students by the instructor or GSI.
+These accounts are issued in bulk to the instructor or GSI.
 Course instructors should request (Google Form) class accounts a couple of weeks before the term begins.
-If you require a computing account for your Statistics course, please see your GSI.
+Students in smaller courses may request an account directly.

 Student accounts are issued only to students who are currently registered with UC Berkeley, and are subject to approval.
 All Statistics Department graduate students may be issued an account.
 Department undergrads, or non-departmental graduate and undergraduate student must be working with a faculty member to obtain an account.